 Here is how the small entry turned out once the foam corbels and coving were coated with a thin layer of cement, and finished with drywall mud to match the surrounding wall finishes.

 When planning your Spanish home interiors, consider main focal points as places you can incorporate decorative corbels.
-Styrofoam and premade. store bought urethane corbels are easy to “glue and screw” into place.
-But they will still require some effort to build and blend them into the surrounding wall and ceiling surfaces.
+Styrofoam, as well as store bought urethane corbels are easy to “glue and screw” into place.
+They still will require effort to build and blend them into the surrounding wall and ceiling surfaces.

-ABOVE: With one leftover remnant, I thought about how we could cut the piece in half and use it in this prominent hallway entrance.
-Here, I hold up the part to show the crew how we could frame and drywall a non-structural “header” and create an attractive corbel passageway.
+ABOVE: With one leftover remnant, I planned how we could cut the piece in half and use it in this prominent hallway entrance.
+Here I hold up the part to show the crew how we could frame and drywall a non-structural “header” to create an attractive corbel passageway.

 Here is how the project turned out once extra framing was added and the drywall details were finished out.